Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

 \section{Dynamic Portfolio Choice Problem}

-In this section we will show how the value function-based optimal penalty helps to solve a classic dynamic portfolio choice problem with predictable returns and intermediate consumptions.
-Dating back to \cite{samuelson1969lifetime,merton1969lifetime,merton1971optimum}, dynamic portfolio choice problems have become computationally intensive due to more model features incorporated, such as position constraints, transaction costs and risk measures.
-Some recent works along this line include \cite{garleanu2009dynamic, boyd2012performance, glasserman2011robust, moallemi2012dynamic}.
-Since most portfolio choice problems of practical interest cannot be solved analytically, various numerical methods have been developed to address this problem.
-These approximation schemes include but not limited to the martingale approach \cite{cvitanic:2003,he:1991}, state-space discretization methods \cite{tauchen:1991,balduzzi:1999}, and approximate dynamic programming methods \cite{brandt:2005,Han:2011}.
-These methods all induce sub-optimal policies, by performing which it is straightforward to obtain a lower bound on the optimal expected utility.
-However, it is often hard to tell how far the induced policy is from the optimal ones.
-Though some methods bear the property of asymptotic convergence, its accuracy with limited computational power cannot be measured.
-To overcome this problem, \cite{haugh:2006} and \cite{brown:2011} constructed an upper bound on the expected utility based on the dual formulation of the constrained portfolio choice problem proposed by \cite{cvitanic:1992} and the information relaxation duality method proposed by \cite{brown:2010,rogers:2007}, respectively.
+We illustrate the practical use of the dual formulation of controlled Markov diffusions, especially the value function-based optimal penalty developed in Theorem\ref{Theorem5:StrongDual_IdealPenalty}, in a classic dynamic portfolio choice problem with predictable returns and intermediate consumptions (see, e.g., \cite{samuelson1969lifetime,merton1969lifetime,merton1971optimum}).
+Since most portfolio choice problems of practical interest cannot be solved analytically, various numerical methods have been developed including the martingale approach \cite{cvitanic:2003,he:1991}, state-space discretization methods \cite{tauchen:1991,balduzzi:1999}, and approximate dynamic programming methods \cite{brandt:2005,Han:2011}.
+These methods all produce sub-optimal policies, and it is not difficult to obtain lower bounds on the optimal expected utility by Monte Carlo simulation under these policies; on the other hand, an upper bound is constructed by \cite{haugh:2006} and \cite{brown:2011} respectively based on the work by \cite{cvitanic:1992} and \cite{brown:2010}.
 The gap between the lower bound and the upper bound can be used to justify the performance of a candidate policy.